alemmer440/miRNA_Breast_Cancer/README.md

 If the Data does not download, follow the instructions above to download the data from the source, and move the files into the repository directory.

 Finally, navigate to Scripts folder.
+For python scripts, run using "python3 <script_name.py>".
+For jupyter notebooks, open the notebook and select kernel > restart and run all cells.
 The scripts should be run in the following order:
 * Organize_Classify_Data.ipynb: Uses the metadata to create a dictionary that has patients' IDs as the keys, and lists of all the file names associated with the patient as the values.
 Also creates a list of IDs of patients that only have cancerous samples.
 This information gets output into csv files.
 * Create_Cancer_Data_Csvs.ipynb: Generates 2 matricies, for miRNA and mRNA respectively, combing the data for each cancerous sample in the dataset.
 Each row will be a patient, and each column will be a miRNA/mRNA.
 Matricies are output into csv files.
 * Generate_data_for_DESeq.py: Creates csv files from the data in the correct format to use for DEseq for differential expression analysis.
 * DiffEx_analysis.R: Towards question 1 - which miRNA are differentially expressed in breast cancer - runs differential expression analysis for miRNA between normal and cancerous tissue.
 Generates a volcano plot.
 * PCA_and_RF.py: Towards question 2 - can miRNA data alone indicate breast cancer - runs PCA and random forest classifier using miRNA data from cancerous and healthy tissue.
-Generates PCA plot, confusion matrix, and ROC curve.
+Generates Scree plot, PCA plots, confusion matrix, and ROC curve.
 * Correlation_Matricies.ipynb: Towards question 3 - what are the relationships between miRNA and mRNA in the data, and what are the functional impacts of these relationships and miRNA aberrant expression - runs correlation analysis between miRNA and mRNA data.
 Generates correlation heatmaps.